harness/developer-hub/release-notes/feature-flags.md

 The **JavaScript** client SDK has been updated to version **1.14.0** with the following update.

-* Added a new function `refreshEvaluations()`, which can be called to programmatically trigger a full refetch of evaluations from the server (FFM-8141)
+* Added a new function, `refreshEvaluations()`, which can be called to programmatically trigger a full refetch of evaluations from the server.
+(FFM-8141)

 #### June 21, 2023